peopledoc/mlvtools/README.md

 Convention
 ----------

-**Notebook metadata**: in this document it refers to the first code cell when it is used to declare metadata such as parameters, dvc inputs/outputs, etc.
+**Step metadata**: in this document it refers to the first code cell when it is used to declare metadata such as parameters, dvc inputs/outputs, etc.